bitwiseworks/python-os2/Doc/c-api/init.rst

    ensues.

    .. note::
-      Calling this function from a thread when the runtime is finalizing will terminate the thread, even if the thread was not created by Python.
+      Calling this function from a thread when the runtime is finalizing will hang the thread until the program exits, even if the thread was not created by Python.
+Refer to
-      You can use :c:func:`Py_IsFinalizing` or :func:`sys.is_finalizing` to check if the interpreter is in process of being finalized before calling this function to avoid unwanted termination.
+      :ref:`cautions-regarding-runtime-finalization` for more details.

+   .. versionchanged:: 3.13.8
+      Hangs the current thread, rather than terminating it, if called while the interpreter is finalizing.

 .. c:function:: PyThreadState* PyThreadState_Get()